Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 The form $d_h^{}(\cdot;\cdot,\cdot)$ obviously satisfies the assumptions \eqref{eq:d_h_row_sums} and \eqref{eq:pos_semidef_dh}.
 In addition, since $(q-{G}_F^{}q,1)_{\omega_F}^{}=0$ for any $q\in L^1(\omega_F^{})$ and $F\in\calF_I^{}$, it can be also written as

 \begin{remark} A more natural way of writing \eqref{LPS-nonlinear-stab2} would be to express the stabilizing term as follows

 where $\tilde{\tau}_F^{}$ is a stabilization parameter, and $\beta_F^{}(u_h^{})=1-\alpha_F^{}(u_h^{})$.
-This writing does represent the idea of a method that includes transitions between low-order artificial diffusion and higher order local projection.
+This writing does represent the idea of a method that includes transitions between low-order artificial diffusion and higher order local projection, while at the same time stressing the character of combining linear and nonlinear stabilization terms, as it was made in Section~\ref{Sec:cd_nonlinear_methods_BE} for the method given by \eqref{BE-1-complete}.
 Unfortunately, numerical experimentation has shown that to obtain accurate results the stabilization parameters for the linear diffusion and local projection parts need to be of significantly different sizes.
 This has led to the (less natural) writing \eqref{LPS-nonlinear-stab} for the stabilization term.

 It is also worth mentioning that a similar strategy to the above monotone LPS method, although using a local projection related to the Scott--Zhang interpolation operator, was used in \cite{BH14} to approximate the transport problem. $\Box$\end{remark}